DataDog/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

 2. Find the most recent log stream.

-3. Do you see any error?
-Try search "?ERROR ?Error ?error".
+3. Do you see any errors?
+Try searching "?ERROR ?Error ?error".

 4. Set environment variable "DD_LOG_LEVEL" to "debug" on the forwarder Lambda function to enable the debugging logs for further debugging.
-The debugging logs are quite verbose, remember to disable it after debugging.
+The debugging logs are quite verbose; remember to disable it after debugging.

 [1]: /integrations/amazon_web_services/?tab=allpermissions#set-up-the-datadog-lambda-function